Layer7-Community/graphman-client/README.md

 By default, mutation action is NEW_OR_UPDATE.
 You can override this using _--bundleDefaultAction_ option.
 ```
-./graphman.sh import --using delete-bundle --input hello-world.json --bundleDefaultAction NEW_OR_EXISTING
+./graphman.sh import --using install-bundle --input hello-world.json --bundleDefaultAction NEW_OR_EXISTING
 ```

 > **NOTE**